-The few people that I injected started to feel a difference in 2-3 days, so it causes an effect earlier than Botox.”
+“The few people that I injected started to feel a difference in 2-3 days, so it causes an effect earlier than Botox.”

 And like Botox, it is seeing great results.
 “It does have really good research behind it,” says Baldwin, who is not affiliated with the product, but did speak to a representative in April.
 “There’s two sets of studies.
-One set of study was just comparing Jeuveau to placebo … we’re looking at these wrinkles … at a week and at three months: Does the Jeuveau work better than just injecting saline?
+One set of studies was just comparing Jeuveau to placebo … we’re looking at these wrinkles … at a week and at three months: Does the Jeuveau work better than just injecting saline?
 And that was absolutely true.
 But the other great thing that they did … [was] a head to head study with Botox.
 So, they compared Jeuveau to Botox, and they found out that it worked as soon and as long and with as good as an effect as Botox.”

 Since Baldwin is a long-term Botox user — she has been performing the procedure since it was first approved by the FDA — she was given a trial of Jeuveau as part of the Jeuveau Experience Treatment (J.E.T.), which she views as a type of clinical study.
 And after testing out the product on her staff, she was pleased with the results.
 “I know in the few people that I injected … in two to three days, which is a little earlier than Botox, they started to feel a difference.
 So, it is not marketed — and the studies don’t show that it … causes an effect earlier than Botox — but the few people I’ve injected, that’s the main thing that they have noticed.”
 She also adds that while sometimes Botox can make you feel heavy, all of the individuals — long-time Botox users — reported that this did not happen.

 Jeuveau also is purported to last the same amount of time — three months.
 And while the similarities are clear, there is one major difference.